mrasore98/baccarat/docs/tutorials/example1.md

 In a handful of lines of code, we have a complete implementation of a Monte Carlo simulation to approximate the value of pi!
 The `baccarat` interface allowed us to separate the concerns of simulation logic and postprocessing and build our simulation incrementally.

+The implementation takes advantage of NumPy's vectorized operations to efficiently process all simulation samples at once.
+When parameters are accessed (like `self.x`), they return NumPy arrays containing all the random values needed for the simulation.
+This vectorized approach provides substantial performance benefits compared to processing each sample individually in a loop.